In this post I will talk about how to measure replication lag and check/fix replication inconsistencies with this tools:

 If we use --quiet option tool will print out row per table only if there are some differences.
 This is nice way to run tool from a cron job and send mail only if there is non-zero exit status.

-$ pt-table-checksum -upercona -ppercona --create-replicate-table --replicate percona.checksums --databases testdb -h master1 --quiet
+$ pt-table-checksum -upercona -ppercona --create-replicate-table --replicate percona.checksums --databases testdb -h master1 --quiet (no rows)

 REFERENCES